 In many cultures, it is understood that a woman takes her husband’s surname when she marries.
 There are also an equal number of cultures where they are not required to do so.
 However, marital union and happiness in life together do not depend on one’s name or surname.

 Of course, changing the last name also entails legal obligations, such as changing all personal documents, data, administrative documents, and so on.
 Many women are not ready to take this step.
+Some women proceed to change their name after divorce.
+The truth is, after divorce name change is totally fine and normal.
+Changes are not essentially a bad thing.

 Therefore, it would be best to speak with both a partner and legal counsel so that you can make the best possible decision on this matter.